 “There has been material and significant administrative error or other material irregularity such that the assessment was not conducted in accordance with the approved regulations for the award.”[Appendix H2, extract, H26.4R]

-The processes governing the consideration of such appeals for all students of the University including postgraduate research degree candidates are described at appendix H2 of the UWE Academic Regulations and Procedures.
+The processes governing the consideration of such appeals for all students of the University including postgraduate research degree candidates are described at Part S1 of the UWE Academic Regulations and Procedures.

 Regulations about depositing the final work and intellectual property requirements

-PGR14.13 Regulations about deposition of the final version of the thesis or collection of published works and critical commentary, and intellectual property requirements
+PGR14.13 Regulations about deposition of the final version of the thesis or the collection of published works and critical commentary, and about intellectual property requirements

 PGR14.13.1R All candidates for PhD, Professional Doctorate and MPhil awards must deposit the final version of their thesis, incorporating any amendments required by the examiners, on the UWE Bristol Research Repository before the award can be conferred.
 For the awards of DPhil/MPhil by publication only the critical commentary and bibliography listing the published works submitted for consideration for the award must be added to the UWE Research Repository.